huilen/mobidick/README.md

 }
 ```

-You have an example file at config/example.json
+You have this example file at config/example.json.

 # Run

 ```
-python mobidick.py --settings fr_en.json
+python mobidick.py --settings config/example.json
 ```

 # Test